martivo/armbian-orange-pi-5-ansible/README.md

 cp site.example.yml site.yml
 cp inventory.example-remote.yml inventory.yml

-#Edit  to your needs.
-Read **About roles and variables** below for more info.
-site.yml

 #Edit site.yml to your needs.
 Read **About roles and variables** below for more info.
 vim site.yml